textpattern/textpattern.github.io/tags/shortcodes/short-tags-and-shortcodes.md

 ## Shortcode forms

 There’s one exception to the rule above regarding the `<txp:output_form>` tag.
 Beginning with Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to create custom shortcodes for use with specific short-tags.
-(The concept is similar to macros with the smd_macro plugin, which core short-tag/shortcode functionality now makes obsolete).
+(The concept is similar to macros in the smd_macro plugin, or beacons in rah_beacon, both of which core short-tag/shortcode functionality makes obsolete).

 As an introductory example to shortcode development, see [Image with caption shortcode](https://docs.textpattern.io/tags/shortcodes/image-with-caption-shortcode).